agodwinp/linux-server-config/README.md

     $ sudo ufw default allow outgoing

-Allow ssh.
+Allow SSH on port 2200.

     $ sudo ufw allow 2200/tcp

-Allow HTTP (port 80)
+Allow HTTP on port 80.

     $ sudo ufw allow www

-Allow NTP (port 123)
+Allow NTP port 123.

     $ sudo ufw allow 123/tcp

-Start the firewall
+Finally, start the firewall.

+> **Warning**: When changing the SSH port, make sure that the firewall is open for port 2200 first, otherwise you will be locked out of the server.
+When you change the SSH port, the instance will no longer be accessible through the web app `Connect using SSH` button.
+Instructions on how to connection through a temrinal window are provided below.

     $ sudo ufw enable

-Log out of the VM go into the `Networking` tab of the Amazon Lightsail instance that you have just created.
-Add the port 2200 to the accepted lists of ports for the firewall.
+Once again return to the your Lightsail instance, navigate to the `Networking` tab and as before you should see that the instance accepts connections on port `22`, `80` and `2200`.
+We need to remove the connection for `22` and add a connection for **NTP** on port `123`.
+Click on `Edit rules`, delete the connection on port `22` and add a connection with the following settings.

+    Application: Custom
+    Protocol: TCP
+    Port range: 123

-Now reboot the VM.
+Finally, reboot the instance by clicking on `Reboot`.

 #### Users